-MUS(EMEA) manages its exposure to collateral downgrades.
-Executive Committee approval is required for legal agreements with counterparties which contain clauses pertaining to MUS(EMEA)'s downgrade (i.e. require extra collateral in the event of a downgrade).
+The Group manages its exposure to collateral downgrades.
+Executive Committee approval is required for legal agreements with counterparties which contain clauses pertaining to the Group's downgrade (i.e. require extra collateral in the event of a downgrade).

-In addition, MUS(EMEA) monitors daily the idiosyncratic stress scenario which reflects a firm specific stress event triggered by market wide concerns about MUS(EMEA)'s capacity to meet liabilities as they fall due and this takes into account the impact of the amount of collateral MUS(EMEA) would have to provide given a downgrade in its credit rating.
+In addition, the Group monitors daily the idiosyncratic stress scenario which reflects a firm specific stress event triggered by market wide concerns about the Group's capacity to meet liabilities as they fall due and this takes into account the impact of the amount of collateral the Group would have to provide given a downgrade in its credit rating.